-In general, the Lithuanian Law on VAT provides that the sale of buildings, land and other real estate is VAT non-taxable, except for new buildings and building land, which are both subject to the standard 21% VAT rate.
-A new building or structure, or a finished building or structure (within the first 24 months following its completion or following its material improvement) are considered as unfinished buildings or structures.
+In general, the Lithuanian Law on VAT provides that the sale of buildings, land and other real estate is VAT non- taxable, except for new buildings and building land, which are both subject to the standard 21% VAT rate.
+The Lithuanian Law on VAT defines a new building or structure as an unfinished building or structure, as well as a finished building or structure, within 24 months after its completion or material improvement.

 "Building land" means a plot of land assigned for construction works regardless of whether or not any development of the plot has been undertaken.
-Besides this, the land transferred together with new buildings (e.g. land beneath a new block of flats which is allocated to each flat) or structures or their parts are subject to the standard 21% VAT rate.
+Besides this, the land transferred together with new buildings (e.g. land beneath a new block of flats which is allocated to each flat) or structures or their parts is subject to the standard 21% VAT rate.